themattrix/interpose/README.md

 For OS X users: In addition to specifying `HEADER`, you must also specify `API_LIB` because the method for finding the original library call requires the original library (unlike on Linux).

-For users of compilers in non-standard locations: You can specify `CXX` as the path to the C++ compiler.
+For users of compilers in non-standard locations: You can specify `CXX` as the path to the C++ compiler and `CC` as the path to the C compiler.